-Coronary artery treatment in the form of coronary atherectomy refers to a highly specialised interventional technique to overcome these calcium challenge during angioplasty.
-The specialist may use a medical drill mounted with industrial diamond and spin it at close to 200,000 rotation per minute to polish away some calcium inside the vessel wall (rotational atherectomy).
-This “thin out” and weaken the calcium deposit and allows the full expansion of balloons and stents to complete the angioplasty.
+A common treatment done to treat coronary calcification is known as Coronary Calcium treatment.
+Coronary calcium treatment is a form of coronary atherectomy in which a highly specialized interventional technique is used to overcome calcium deposits during a regular angioplasty.
+The specialist uses a medical drill, mounted with industrial diamond, and spins it at a speed close to 200,000 rotation per minute.
+As the drill rotates, the momentum and friction created is used to polish away the calcium deposits in the artery walls.
+This helps thin and weaken the calcium deposit, allowing for a full expansion of balloons and stents required to complete the angioplasty.

 In a more advanced version of this procedure, specialists make use of a lithotripsy balloon.
 This device emits shockwaves which can break down the calcium deposits with ease.
 It is similar to the technology used to break down kidney stones.
 This advanced procedure involves the insertion of the balloon device into the problem artery, after which the shockwaves are triggered through it.
 The waves emitted break down the calcium deposits in the region, after which stents can be introduced with ease.